Atlantic Plain

-The Atlantic Plain is one of eight distinct physiographic regions of the United States.
-The Atlantic Plain of the United States includes portions of the coastal states of Delaware, Florida, Georgia, Maryland, Massachusetts, New Jersey, New York, North Carolina, South Carolina, and Virginia.
+The Atlantic Plain is one of eight distinct physiographic divisions of the contiguous United States.
+Using the USGS physiographic classification system, the Atlantic Plain division comprises two provinces and six sections.
+The Coastal Plain province is differentiated from the Continental Shelf province simply based on the portion of the land mass above and below sea level.

 The lands adjacent to the Atlantic coastline are made up of sandy beaches, marshlands, bays, and barrier islands.
-This major division consists of the continental shelf and coastal plain physiographic provinces.
 It is the flattest of the U.S. physiographic divisions and stretches over 2200 mi in length from Cape Cod to the Mexican border and southward an additional 1000 mi to the Yucatán Peninsula.
 The central and southern Atlantic Coast is characterized by barrier and drowned valley coasts.
 The coastal Atlantic plain features nearly continuous barriers interrupted by inlets, large embayments with drowned river valleys, and extensive wetlands and marshes.
 The Atlantic plain slopes gently seaward from the inland highlands in a series of terraces.
 This gentle slope continues far into the Atlantic and Gulf of Mexico, forming the continental shelf.
 The relief at the land-sea interface is so low that the boundary between them is often blurry and indistinct, especially along stretches of the Louisiana bayous and the Florida Everglades.

+Continental Shelf

+The Atlantic Ocean has a broad, flat continental shelf that reaches a depth of 100 meters.
+The continental shelf off the Atlantic Ocean ranges in width from less than 1 km off Florida to more than 420 km off Maine.
+The average width is about 135 km.

-Coastal Plains
+Coastal Plain

+The Coastal Plain of the United States includes all or portions of the states of Alabama, Arkansas, Delaware, Florida, Georgia, Kentucky, Maryland, Massachusetts, Mississippi, Missouri, New Jersey, New York, North Carolina, Oklahoma, South Carolina, Rhode Island, Tennessee, Texas and Virginia.
+From the northeast, it begins on Cape Cod, Massachusetts and stretches to the southwest to South Padre Island, Texas.
+This is approximately 1900 mi.

 This province consists of the following physiographic sections: the Embayed, Sea Island, Floridian, East Gulf Coastal Plain, Mississippi Alluvial Plain, and the West Gulf Coastal Plain.

-The rocks consist for the most part of layers of sand and clay which are not yet hardened into sandstone and shale.
-The coastal Atlantic plain features nearly continuous barriers interrupted by inlets, large embayments with drowned river valleys, and extensive wetlands and marshes.
-The Atlantic plain slopes gently seaward from the inland highlands in a series of terraces.
-The surface is mainly flat, with a very great population.
-The increase in population affects the wildlife immensely.
+The rocks in the province consist, for the most part, of layers of sand and clay which are not yet hardened into sandstone and shale.
+The Coastal Plain features nearly continuous barrier islands interrupted by inlets, large embayments with drowned river valleys, and extensive wetlands and marshes.
+The Coastal Plain slopes gently seaward from the inland highlands in a series of terraces.